TeamYYZ/DineApp/README.md

 ## Improvement
 ### High-performance UITableView

-Our Chat view achieves around 60 FPS when populated more than 400 cells
+Our Chat view achieves around 60 FPS when populated more than 400 cells by using cached cell height and pre-computing cell height.

 https://www.youtube.com/watch?v=6e5v3LYwCFs&feature=youtu.be